tomatool/tomato/docs/resources.md

 ```

 #### **Response Code Method Path From File**
-set a response code for a given method and path for wiremock
+set a response code and body for a given method and path for wiremock (reads from given file path)
 ```gherkin
 Given set $resource with method $method and path $path response code to $code and response body from file $file